JamesSkemp/words/content/post/written-on-a-piece-of-paper-november-17-2003.md

 +++
-title = "Written on a piece of paper: November 17 2003" summary = "Notes written on a piece of paper.
+title = "Written on a piece of paper: November 17 2003" description = "Notes written on a piece of paper.
 These two notes are from November 17, 2003." draft = false comments = true date = "2003-11-17T01:01:00-06:00"